 As we finished our meal, one of the servers came over to chat.
 I wasn’t really surprised; this happens to us a lot in Indian restaurants.
 We were mostly used to that by now.
 The rest of the interaction was a lot more awkward, as I became acutely aware of how Americanized–how whitewashed–our children had become.

 I wish I could see the world through my children’s eyes.
-Like so many adoptive parents, I embarked on this journey with what I thought was a simple plan to love a child (well, three).
+Like so many adoptive parents, I embarked on this journey with what I thought was a simple plan to love a child.
 I did not comprehend all that would entail.
-I knew, as many bloggers in our Mother’s Day series so beautifully wrote, that my children would grieve their first mom.
+I knew that my children would grieve their first mom.
 During the kids’ first years home, our church handed congregants flowers on Mother’s Day – one color if your mother was living, another if she was not.
 With no sure knowledge of their birth mothers’ fates, my children took one of each.

 What I didn’t get till later, what I’m really getting just now, is that with that loss came another.
 Internationally adopted kids have lost not only a mother, but also a mother culture.
 I have gotten a lot wrong in my approach to this.
 I need to keep listening, hear with my heart, hold space for grief.
 I’ve not had the life experiences I need to be their guide, but with a little grace and their permission, maybe I can join them on the journey.